 This Spanish Baroque, red sandstone building by architects John Simpson and Edmund Allen is stunning inside and out.
 It opened in 1901 as part of the six-month Glasgow International Exhibition.
 The Palace of Fine Arts was then converted into the Kelvingrove Art Gallery and Museum.
-The collection includes 8,000 objects in 22 galleries of historical artifacts and armaments, excavated wildlife plus art by famous European masters such as Van Gogh, Rembrandt and Monet.
+The collection includes 8,000 objects.
+Exhibited in 22 galleries are historical artifacts and armaments, excavated wildlife plus art by famous European masters such as Van Gogh, Rembrandt and Monet.
 Best of all, admission is free.
-Surprisingly, this glorious façade was designed as the gallery’s backside (although it now serves as the main entrance).
+Surprisingly, this glorious façade was designed as the gallery’s backside.
+It now serves as the main entrance.
 The original entry faced Kelvingrove Park where the exhibition was held.